-By studying the respiratory system, engineers have created technology such as the heart-lung machine, which keeps patients alive during a heart transplant.
-Engineers are currently working on creating an implantable, artificial lung that would aid patients with serious lung disease.
-One of the ways that engineers study complicated systems is by creating models, similar to how students create their own model lungs in this activity.
+By studying the respiratory system, engineers have created technologies such as the heart-lung machine, which keeps patients alive during heart transplants.
+Engineers are currently working on creating an implantable, artificial lung to aid people with serious lung diseases.
+One way that engineers study complicated systems is by creating models, similar to how students create their own model lungs in this activity.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN),

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics;